Reem-Aboutaleb/multimodal-stress-detection/README.md

 ### 🔽 Feature Importance (Advanced)
 ![Feature Importance](images/feature_importance_advanced.png)

-These scores are expected to improve when applied to a real dataset like **WESAD**, which we explore next.
+> 💬 These scores are expected to improve significantly with real-time data or clinical datasets like **WESAD**.

 ---